timescale/docs/timescaledb/overview/how-does-it-compare/timescaledb-vs-postgres.md

 TimescaleDB multi-node works with distributed hypertables, which automatically partition your data across multiple data nodes.
-This happens behind the scenes, and you still get the ergonomic experience of interacting with your distributed hypertable as if it were a regular PostgreSQL table.
+This happens behind the scenes, and you still get the ergonomic experience of interacting with your distributed hypertable in the same way as a regular PostgreSQL table.

 ## Lower storage costs